Safest Teeth Whiteners

 After orthodontic treatment, teeth can move back into their original positions due to growth-related factors affecting the gums and tissues of the periodontal ligament.

-Though each person may vary slightly, typically, orthodontists recommend that you wear your retainers nightly for the rest of your life.
 Doing so prevents relapse or movement of the teeth back to their original positions.

-After treatment is complete, an orthodontist makes a mold of your or your child's newly straightened teeth.
-Then a technician makes a fixed or removable retainer to keep the teeth in alignment.
+Braces are the most common orthodontic treatment used to straighten teeth and reposition the jaw.
+After completing braces treatment, an orthodontist makes a mold of your or your child’s newly straightened teeth.
+Then, a technician makes a fixed or removable retainer to keep your straight smile.

 Clear aligners (invisible aligners) are a removable type of orthodontic treatment that correct less severe cases of misaligned or crooked teeth.
 Invisible aligners are a flexible and convenient alternative to braces.